yewyewXD/React-Weather-App/README.md

 - Get weather & temperature info
 - Get nearby cities and also their weather & temperature info
+- Get place description (if available on wikipedia)

 ## How to use it locally